The mission of the Department of Public Safety is to ensure public safety and enforce fish and wildlife laws. AS 44.41.020

 Average Number of Days to Disseminate Criminal History Information by Criminal Records and Identification

-Analysis of results and challenges: Through a significant re-engineering process, an additional fingerprint expert, temporary staffing reallocation, and intense staff effort, the Bureau remarkably improved processing time in FY2010.
-The Bureau was able to maintain this substantially reduced turnaround time in FY2011 and FY2012, and will continue to assess processes and procedures to further reduce the time it takes to process a background check for employment or licensing purposes.
-However, in FY 2013, significant staffing changes occurred.
+Analysis of results and challenges: Through a significant re-engineering process, an additional fingerprint expert, temporary staffing reallocation, and intense staff effort, the Bureau remarkably improved processing time in FY 2010.
+The Bureau was able to maintain this substantially reduced turnaround time in FY 2011 and FY 2012, and will continue to assess processes and procedures to further reduce the time it takes to process a background check for employment or licensing purposes.
+However, in FY 2014, significant staffing changes occurred.
 The AFIS Section lost one AAFIS Operator I, and the AAFIS Supervisor retired.
 One AAFIS Operator I was promoted to the AAFIS Supervisor position, and nationwide recruitment was required to fill the two vacant AAFIS Operator I positions.
-Three (of five) Office Assistant II positions became vacant in the Records Processing Unit, seriously impacting the ability to maintain the excellent turnaround time seen since FY 2010.
+After several nationwide recruitments, the AAFIS section remained unable to identify a qualified and available candidate to fill the remaining vacant AAFIS Operator I position.
+Vacancies due to promotion, illness, and resignation in the Records Unit resulted in significant vacancies in the Office Assistant II positions, seriously impacting the ability to maintain acceptable turnaround times.
+This problem will be rectified by utilizing all available resources in FY 2015.

 The department is encouraging our major contributors of fingerprints for employment or licensing purposes to submit the fingerprints electronically.
 One such department has undertaken a project to allow this to happen.
-We anticipate a significant decrease in processing time once this occurs.
+We anticipate a significant decrease in processing time once this occurs, currently estimated to begin in October 2014.

 Target #3: 30% of all buildings scheduled for priority fire and life safety building inspections to be found in compliance at time of inspection